hallgat89/TTodo/README.md

 # Usage

+In your terminal:

->todo #lists your tasks
+todo #lists your tasks

->todo Something I definitely Should do #adds a TODO note, and shows all your tasks
+todo Something I definitely Should do #adds a TODO note, and shows all your tasks

->did 2 #removes the task from todo, shows the remaining tasks
+did 2 #removes the task from todo, shows the remaining tasks

 # How to use